nicovandenhooff/kubernetes-notes/kubernetes-notes/ckad/udemy.md

     1. Sidecar: A sidecar container extends and enhances the main container (e.g. log server alongside a web server).
 Side cars are implemented as a special case of `initContainer`s.
     2. Adapter: An adapter container standardizes and normalizes the output of the main container (e.g. adaptor to process logs).
     3. Ambassador: An ambassador container abstracts the network for the main container (e.g. proxy container).
+- Environment variables are defined in the `env` section of a container definition, as a YAML list of key-value (`name` and `value`) pairs, but can also be defined as a `ConfigMap` or `secret`.
+- Commands and arguments are defined in the `command` and `args` sections of a container definition, respectively and relate to the `ENTRYPOINT` and `CMD` instructions in a Dockerfile.

 #### Example `kubectl` commands